flexiblepower/defpi-documentation/developing-a-service/java-tutorial.md

 The code generator for a Java service uses a Maven plugin that is setup in the `service-parent` artifact of the `org.flexiblepower.defpi` group.
 For this tutorial the `service.json` of [Development process](development-process.md) is used.

+This tutorial is based on the [tutorial repository](https://github.com/flexiblepower/defpi-tutorial).
+In the steps the simple universal dimmer will be discussed, this service will curtail a simulated light via EFI.

 ## Step 1: Project layout

 The structure of the project must be as follows: